embj-org/ej/guides/src/03-Dispatcher.md

 ### Understanding the internals

-Congratulations, you have now seen how we can dispatch a new job to EJD that gets picked up by EJB and is run on our target board.
+Congratulations, we have now seen how we can dispatch a new job to EJD that gets picked up by EJB and is run on our target board.

 ![](media/build_dispatch_process.svg)